Indecent photographs of children

 - Prosecutions relating to possession of material stored within automatically generated areas of the hard drive.

 In R v Porter the Court of Appeal held that an image will only be considered in possession if the defendant had custody or control of the image at that time.
-If at the time of possession the image is beyond his control, then he will not possess it.
+If at the time of possession the image is beyond his control, and not retrievable by the defendant then he will not be in possession of it.

-This has implication for the use of forensic examinations if an image has been deleted, 'possession' will depend on whether the defendant had the know-how and or the software to allow him to retrieve the image.
-Where, however, the offender admits that he downloaded the image or accessed it on the Internet then a charge of 'making' under section 1 PCA 1978 may arise.
-Archbold 31 - 118.
+This has implication for the use of forensic examinations if an image has been deleted, and is found in unallocated space or clusters.
+'Possession' will depend on whether the defendant had the know-how and or the software to allow him to retrieve the image.
+Where, however, the offender admits that he downloaded the image or accessed it on the Internet then a charge of 'making' under section 1 PCA 1978 is more appropriate.

-Section 69 Criminal Justice and Immigration Act 2008 extends the remit of the indecent photographs legislation (both section1 PCA 1978 and section 160 CJA 1988) by amending the meaning of photograph within section 7 PCA 1978 to include derivatives of photographs, such as tracings or other forms of data.
+Section 69 of the Criminal Justice and Immigration Act 2008 extends the remit of the indecent photographs legislation (both section 1 of the PCA 1978 and section 160 of the CJA 1988) by amending the meaning of photograph within section 7 of the PCA 1978 to include derivatives of photographs, such as tracings or other forms of data.
 The amendment came into force on the 8 July 2008.

 Prosecutors have to prove that the image is derived (either in whole or in part) from a photograph or pseudo-photograph.
 The police will have to gather sufficient evidence from evidence recovered at the scene and/or use computer facial recognition packages to identify whether an image is a known photograph.
 It is important there is evidence that it is a tracing and not, for example, a freehand drawing which would be outside of the scope of this provision.